markageo/CAMIRA/README.md

 *  [George, M. A., Williamson, N., & Armfield, S. W. (2024).
 A coupled block implicit solver for the incompressible Navier–Stokes equations on collocated grids.
 Computers & Fluids, 284, 106426.](https://www.sciencedirect.com/science/article/pii/S0045793024002573)

 * [George, M., Williamson, N., & Armfield, S. W. Mass-Conserving Ghost Cell Immersed Boundary Method with Multigrid for Coupled Navier-Stokes.
 Available at SSRN 5216938.](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5216938)

+## Roadmap

+CAMIRA is a work in progress.
+Here are some upcoming featuresL
+* Inclusion of turbulence models to solve the RANS equations.
+Currently CAMIRA solves the steady laminar equations.
+Although it does have the option to include an unsteady term.
+* Support for GPU and CPU parallelism through the [RAJA Portability Suite](https://github.com/LLNL/RAJA).

 ## Contact